IAAW has coordinated and hosted the Esquao Awards Gala since 1996.

-The Esquao Awards are regarded as one of the most prestigious events in Alberta for recognizing and celebrating the accomplishments of Aboriginal women.
-The Awards have grown to be the single largest recognition event of Aboriginal women in the country.
-This wonderful event shines a light on women who serve their community in a variety of capacities and highlights the significant contributions of Aboriginal women in the development of healthy communities.
-Over the years it has inspired Aboriginal women from all across the province to get more actively involved in their own communities.
+The Esquao Awards ceremony is regarded as one of the most prestigious events in Alberta for recognizing and celebrating the accomplishments of Aboriginal women.
+The Awards has grown to be the single largest recognition event of Aboriginal women in the country.
+Over the years it has inspired Aboriginal women from all across the province to get actively involved in their own communities.

-The Esquao Awards are unique in that there is no competition between nominees.
+The Esquao Awards are unique because there is no competition between nominees.
 The nomination form is distributed widely and is available by calling the IAAW toll-free number or accessing the website.
-When the community nominates an Aboriginal woman and provides three letters of support she is then deemed to be a ‘community champion’ in a certain category and subsequently honoured with an Esquao Award.
-This policy has worked miraculously to reduce the division between women, recognizing our women as ‘Angels Amoung Us’.
+When the community nominates an Aboriginal woman and provides the necessary documentation, she is deemed to be a ‘Community Champion’ in one of the categories and is subsequently honoured with an Esquao Award.
+This policy has worked miraculously to reduce the division between women, and recognizes our women as ‘Angels Among Us’.

 - Corporations and government leaders participate in recognizing positive work in the Aboriginal communities

-- A connection is made to women who could be consulted on upcoming policies and/or community involvement activities, thereby increasing their social inclusion
+- Connections are made to women who can be consulted on upcoming policies and/or community involvement activities, thereby increasing their social inclusion

 - A negative stereotype of Aboriginal women is counteracted with positive examples of how women play an important role in building strong communities